2008 Autonomous Region in Muslim Mindanao general election: Aftermath

-The Comelec accredited Asian Network for Free Elections (Anfrel), through executive director, Thai Somsri Hananuntasuk, reported that in spite of automation, old problems of cheating and vote-buying still persisted.
-Minors were allowed to vote, poll officials influenced the voters or voted for them, and there were several instances of vote-buying.
-22 of its foreign observers from 7countries in Southeast Asia—visited 443 precincts in the ARMM.
-The machines only prevented cheating in the counting and the canvassing, as it stopped "dagdag-bawas" or the vote padding and shaving of votes, but the machines failed to prevent the way voters are individually influenced—or even forced—to vote for particular candidates.
+Anfrel, through Hananuntasuk, reported that in spite of automation, old problems of cheating and vote-buying still persisted.
+Minors were allowed to vote, poll officials influenced voters or even voted for them, and there were several instances of vote-buying.
+22 of its foreign observers from 7 countries in Southeast Asia—visited 443 precincts in the ARMM.
+The machines only prevented cheating in the counting and the canvassing, as it stopped "dagdag-bawas" or the vote-padding and -shaving of votes, but the machines failed to prevent the way voters are individually influenced—or even forced—to vote for particular candidates.
 The secrecy of the ballot was also violated since board of election inspectors often assisted voters, indicating their support for particular candidates, and vote-buying was rampant.